 PACCAR's New Partnership With Schneider Electric And Faith Technologies To Accelerate U.S. And Canadian Electric Truck Market

-BOSTON, Sept.
-21, 2020 /PRNewswire/ -- PACCAR is collaborating with Faith Technologies and Schneider Electric to provide a charging infrastructure package solution for customers that purchase battery electric Kenworth and Peterbilt heavy and medium duty trucks in the United States and Canada.
+MISSISSAUGA, ON, Sept.
+21, 2020 /CNW/ - PACCAR is collaborating with Faith Technologies and Schneider Electric to provide a charging infrastructure package solution for customers that purchase battery electric Kenworth and Peterbilt heavy and medium duty trucks in the United States and Canada.

 By leveraging their respective strengths in microgrid technology and scalable, repeatable designs, both Faith Technologies and Schneider Electric will help PACCAR deliver power systems solutions that benefit their customers and the environment.